purinda/wrk2-profiler-platform/README.md

 # Application Request Profiling Tool

 This tool can perform load test on API requests in local environment.
 It creates a docker container and uses [wrk2](https://github.com/giltene/wrk2) for the load test.
 Each request will have its own result.
 There will also be an [HdrHistogram](http://hdrhistogram.org/) based on statistics from all requests.
+More information in [wiki](https://wiki.openbet.com/display/SBT/API+request+profiling).

 ## Setup
 #### 1. Check out scripts